swimlane/ngx-datatable/docs/api/options.md

 * `selectionType`: Type of row selection.
 Options are `single`, `multi` and `multiShift`.
 For no selection pass a `falsey`.
 Default value: `undefined`
 * `sorts`: Array of sorted columns by property and type.
 Default value: `[]`
 * `sortType`: Single vs Multi sorting.
 Default value: `single`
+* `detailRowHeight`: Row height of the detail row
+* `rowDetailTemplate`: Template for the row detail